So. We’ve got bad news and we’ve got good news.

 The bad news is that dog flu has been showing up in the U.S. again.

 The good news?
-We provide fast, thorough, and affordable vet care so you can help your pup way before there’s an any issue, all without breaking the bank.
+We provide fast and thorough vet care so you can help your pup way before there’s an any issue, all without breaking the bank.

 But what if it’s too late?